Patrolman William B. Murphy

 William B. Murphy

 He often stopped to visit a friend who worked as a clerk at 455 West 59th Street.
 The clerk was watching for the policeman when four armed bandits entered the store and locked him in the back room.
 After robbing other customers and the clerk, they rifled through the cash register near the rear of the store.
-One of the men subjects noticed a second cash register in the front of the store and ordered the clerk out of the back to open it.
+One of the men subjects noticed a second cash register at the front of the store and ordered the clerk from the back to open it.

-As Patrolman Murphy approached, he suspected something was not right and called through the open door "is everything all right in there?"
-The clerk attempted to prevent the Patrolman Murphy from walking into a trap and told him everything was fine.
+As Patrolman Murphy approached, he suspected something was not right and called through the open door, "Is everything all right in there?"
+The clerk attempted to prevent Patrolman Murphy from walking into a trap and told him everything was fine.
+Patrolman Murphy entered, muttering, "Everything is not okay."
+Once inside, all four suspects opened fire.
+As Patrolman Murphy fell, he fired one shot.

 Two of the suspects were captured a short time later at Bridewell Hospital.
 Both needed medical attention for a gunshot wound.
-It was discovered that Patrolman Murphy's single shot had hit the one suspect and then that suspect accidentally shot the other.
+It was discovered that Patrolman Murphy's single shot had hit the one suspect, and then that suspect accidentally shot the other.
 The suspect that Patrolman Murphy shot was later found dead in his hospital bed.
 He had ripped open his wound and bled to death.

 The other two suspects were eventually apprehended.
 All three suspects were convicted of first-degree murder and sentenced to death.
-Two were executed in the electric chair, one on October 17th, 1952, the other March 19th, 1953.
+Two were executed in the electric chair, one on October 17th, 1952, the other on March 19th, 1953.

 Bio